DataBassGit/AgentForge/docs/Configs/Agents/PredefinedAgents/SummarizationAgent.md

 The `SummarizationAgent` is a specialized agent that extends from the base `Agent` class.
 Its primary function is to generate concise summaries based on provided text or to retrieve and summarize search results from stored memories.
 Building upon the foundation provided by the base `Agent` class, it augments the core functionalities to cater to the specific requirements of summarization.

-Each agent, including the `SummarizationAgent`, is associated with a specific prompt `JSON` file which determines its interactions.
+Each agent, including the `SummarizationAgent`, is associated with a specific prompt `YAML` file which determines its interactions.
 This file contains a set of pre-defined prompt templates that guide the agent's behavior during its execution.
 For a comprehensive understanding of how these prompts are structured and utilized, you can refer to our [Prompts Documentation](../Prompts/AgentPrompts.md).
-To view the specific prompts associated with the `SummarizationAgent`, see its [JSON File](../../../src/agentforge/utils/installer/agents/SummarizationAgent.json).
+To view the specific prompts associated with the `SummarizationAgent`, see its [YAML File](../../../../src/agentforge/utils/installer/agents/SummarizationAgent.yaml).

 ---